 Take a look at this photo.
-What do you think about how we decorated for our Christmas recital last year?
+What do you think about our decorations for our Christmas recital?
 I’m totally smitten with that gorgeous Christmas tree with the twinkling lights reflecting on the window, the warm glow in the room, and the curtains draped elegantly across the window.
 What a lovely place to have a Christmas recital, and don’t all my girls look beautiful!
 It was just perfect!

 Confession: That’s not a real Christmas tree.
 Not even the twinkly lights.
 That isn’t a real window.
 Those aren’t real curtains.
 And the corner of the room isn’t even real!
 But we’re all real.
 I promise you’re not hallucinating 😁 How did I get such a beautiful background for our photos if it isn’t real?
 Psssst: I’m going to share my secret with you in just a minute!